TheGiriel/theWeaponMaster/README.md

 # The Bully
 __15 cards: 5 Attacks, 7 Skills, 3 Powers__
 "Crowd Control" via intent manipulation and debuffs. _Taunt_ your enemies into attacking you or _Intimidate_ them into defending, all the while you keep applying more and more debuffs on them.
-But be careful, Bully cards exhaust quickly and increase your Vicious counter even more than any other cards!
+But be careful, Bully cards exhaust quickly and increase your Vicious counter even more than others!
-While these cards are powerful and often give you an extra turn of breathing room, you cannot play _Intimidate_ or _Taunt_ cards them if none of your opponents are attacking or defending respectively.
+While these cards are powerful and often give you an extra turn of breathing room, you cannot play _Intimidate_ or _Taunt_ cards, if none of your opponents are attacking or defending respectively.

 # The Revolver (Support relic: _Heavy Drum_)
 __15 cards -> 10 Attacks, 4 Skills, 1 Power__